 "No, you're certainly not.
-You're just a kid playing make believe.
-That's okay, that's all that most people are anymore.
-I want to hire you because you were the last person to see Elroy, and because you're his friend.
+No offense to you personally, of course.
+You're not a private eye, you're just a kid playing make believe.
+That's okay, that's all most people are anymore.
+I want to hire you because you were the last person to see Elroy.
 You drove him across the border, and may know where he was headed and how to reach him.
-I'm paying you generously because I can afford to and because I want to encourage you to handle the matter quietly.
-Have I addressed all of your concerns to your satisfaction?"
+I'm paying you generously because I can afford to and because I want to encourage you to handle the matter quietly."